 And the greatest part?
 Less complexity, fewer dependencies, and faster development.

-Of course, if you’re building a big single-page app, you might still reach for React or Vue.
-But for most cases, Rails gives you everything you need without the extra bloat.
+Of course, if you’re building applications with complex user interactions or real-time features, or need to support mobile apps, you might still reach for React or Vue.
+But for content-driven websites, admin panels, and applications where server-rendered pages meet your needs, Rails gives you everything you need without the additional complexity of managing separate frontend frameworks.

 Improved Performance Optimization

-Performance has always been one of the key focuses for Rails, and that remains true in 2025.
+Performance has always been one of the key focuses for RoR, and that remains true in 2025 and in 2026.
 One of the most exciting changes is the major focus on SQLite databases.

 For years, SQLite was seen as a lightweight database, great for prototyping or building small applications.
 To build medium- and large-scale applications, developers turned to PostgreSQL and MySQL, as these databases offered better concurrency, advanced features and greater scalability options.